microsoft/typed-rest-client/samples/react/README.md

 It requires `nodejs` >= `14.x` to run.

+It's recommended to use `npm 8.x` to in order to minimize the friction between package-lock formatting.

 ## Usage

 To run this sample, enter following commands at the command line: